tve/motus-test-tags/README.md

 How-To
 ------

-The Adafruit boards all have a Micro-USB connector.
-You will need to download the test tag firmware, plug the board into a laptop and program the board, drag the downloaded file into the flash drive that appears, and then check out the results!
+The Adafruit boards all have a Micro-USB connector and programming them is dead simple:
+- download the test tag firmware
+- plug the board into a laptop
+- double-press the reset button on the board
+- drag the downloaded file into the flash drive that appears
+- enjoy the LED blinking for every transmission

 That's about as easy as it gets...
 Details in the respective tag's README.

 If you get a LiPO and intend to stick the tag into your pocket you should wrap some electrical